 Canned sardines may not be the first ingredient that comes to mind when you're thinking about lunch or dinner, but they're a tasty little fish that is high protein, vitamins, and minerals, and with lower mercury levels than other fish.
 And for this busy mamma, I appreciate that you can turn sardines into a quick meal in 15 minutes!

-This Mediterranean sardine salad with white beans, tomatoes, green onions, and fresh herbs is a prime example of how you can put a couple cans of sardines to good use on short notice.
+Like my sardine toast recipe, this Mediterranean sardine salad with white beans, tomatoes, green onions, and fresh herbs is a prime example of how you can put a couple cans of sardines to good use on short notice.
 It is a simple combination of powerful flavors, pulled together with an easy Dijon dressing and Mediterranean favorites like sumac and Aleppo pepper (but you can change seasonings up to your liking).

 And between the sardines and white beans, this salad is a satisfying dish that makes a great lunch or light dinner with your favorite crusty bread.